matfournier/presentations/purescript-intro.md

 PURESCRIPT: A strongly typed functional programming language that compiles to JS

 - more or less a strict version of Haskell
-- *challenging* error messages :(
+- challenging error messages :(
 - resources harder to understand (need to 'level up' first)  :(
-- Type-classes, higher-kinded types!
+- Typeclasses, higher-kinded types!
 - Multiple UI frameworks (some wrap react, some do their own thing) :(
 - interfacing with JS (FFI) is fantastic